David5p/The-Ashes-2025-2026/README.md

 </div>

 - I chose an appropriate hero image to display alongside an introduction about the website's focus on desktop devices (see image above).
-- On tablets and smaller devices the hero image and paragraph take up the whole window so that the image of The Ashes is at the forefront of the website
+- On tablets and smaller devices the hero image and paragraph take up the whole window so that the image of The Ashes is at the forefront of the website.
 - After setting the scene with the hero imagee, I wanted to provide the user with concrete information to build up as sense of excitemnt about The Ashes so I  selected some of the main expected protagonists of The Ashes as a method to preview and entice the user to read more on the website.
 -This Players to Watch section see above image was displayed using card templates from Bootstrap which helped to create consistency and responsiveness.